paultpearson/TDAmapper/README.md

     tkplot(g4)

-# Interactive graphs using networkD3
+# Example 5: Interactive graphs using networkD3

 The networkD3 graphs have mouseover effects.